valory-xyz/docs/docs/protocol/index.md

 ![Package minting](./images/ecosystem_flywheel.svg)
 </figure>

 Autonolas strives to incentivize software composability and reusability.
 Thus, the Autonolas Protocol reflects such composability by representing software components as NFTs, and incorporates a mechanism that enables combining them to take into account their actual software composition relationship.
-This is a crucial feature to measure their contribution and reward accordingly to the tokenomics model.
+This is a crucial feature to measure their contribution and reward according to the protocol tokenomics model.

 The Autonolas Protocol is [currently deployed](./technical_overview.md#contract-addresses) in Ethereum and Görli chains, and it will be progressively deployed in all major blockchains.